cmawhorter/tiptop/README.md

 Currently, only JS primitives and user objects are supported.
 (So...
 Number, not integer or float -- but MyCustomObject will work).
 It hasn't been tested in the browser, but it _should_ work in modern browsers.

+## Why?

+I like javascript.
+I didn't create this because I think js is broken or that I think it should behave more like [insert language].
+I created this to eliminate and streamline repetition in my own code.

+Should you wrap every function with this?
+No.  I find it particularly useful when tacked on to my personal API lib in node or when writing reusable objects.

 ## Getting Started

 To add typing to a function you pass it to TipTop#typed().
 To specific types, add `$[type]` after the param name.  e.g. `function(id$Number)` instead of `function(id)`.